Pinnacle Mountain State Park unveils plans for $8.7 million visitor center

-Arkansas State Parks unveiled plans Tuesday for a new visitor center at Pinnacle Mountain State Park.
+Arkansas State Parks has unveiled plans for a new visitor center at Pinnacle Mountain State Park.

-An open house from 4-7 p.m.
-Tuesday at the West Summit Pavilion in the park's day-use area allowed parks directors, superintendents and staff members to chat with park patrons next to signboard images of the planned 13,756-square-foot facility.

-Grady Spann, director of Arkansas State Parks, said the new building, designed by Polk Stanley Wilcox Architects, would occupy a new site on the western slope of Pinnacle Mountain off busy Arkansas 300.
+The planned 13,756-square-foot facility, designed by Polk Stanley Wilcox Architects, would occupy a new site on the western slope of Pinnacle Mountain off busy Arkansas 300, said Grady Spann, director of Arkansas State Parks.

 Construction would begin this winter, Spann added.